Diving into Famous Modern Art: More Than Just Squiggles and Squares?

 Expressionism (c.
 1905-1920s)

 • The Gist: Focusing on subjective experience and emotional turmoil over objective reality.
 Often features distorted figures, jarring colors, and a sense of anxiety or intensity.
 Originated primarily in Germany.
+This is art that screams (sometimes literally) how the artist feels.

 • Key Names: Edvard Munch, Ernst Ludwig Kirchner, Wassily Kandinsky (early work).

-• Iconic Example: Munch's The Scream.
+• Iconic Example: Munch's The Scream is the quintessential image of Expressionist anxiety.

 Cubism (c.
 1907-1914)

 • The Gist: Revolutionizing perspective.
 Objects are broken up, analyzed, and reassembled in an abstracted form, showing multiple viewpoints simultaneously.
 Geometric shapes dominate.
+Trying to explain Cubism to a child feels a bit like explaining how you can see the front and back of a box at the same time – it just breaks the rules of how we normally see things.

 • Key Names: Pablo Picasso, Georges Braque, Juan Gris.

 • Iconic Example: Picasso's Les Demoiselles d'Avignon or Guernica.
+Juan Gris's still lifes, like Violin and Grapes, are also great examples.

 Abstract Art (Developing from c.
 1910s)